Rates are a subjective thing, especially for a freelance designer.

 - The following pricing does not represent the absolute minimum or maximum price that a freelancer may charge.
 It’s only meant to serve as a guide when determining your own rates.

 - Project estimates are quoted as fixed price unless otherwise noted.

 - For the Artists Guild column, I mostly referred to their regional/local client/mass market suggestions.

-- My suggestions represent the averages prices I charged when I was a beginner, and the averages prices I charge now as an expert.
-For clarification, I consider “beginners” as freelancers who are still learning their craft.
+- My suggestions represent the average hourly rates I charged when I was a beginner, and the average prices I charge now as an expert.
+For clarification, I consider “beginners” as freelancers who are still learning their craft (entry-level).
 Intermediate designers may want to consider both charts and price themselves somewhere in the middle.